-Recruitment is as old as the civilized human race and will experience undeniably rapid change.
+Recruitment is as old as the civilized human race, but it will experience undeniably rapid change, now more than ever.

 Recruitment has been changing rapidly.
 At the root of all this change is technology advancement as the ultimate change maker.
-Some recruiters wonder, and ponder, about the future of recruitment and what role is left for them to fulfil.
+Some recruiters wonder about the future of recruitment and what role is left for them to fulfil.

 We did too.

 What if you could articulate yourself without saying a word?
 The truth is, we already can.
 Companies like Neuralink, Synchron and UCSF have developed devices that can be implemented into our brain or another part of our body to recognize brain signals and translate those signals to text or other actions.
 Don't believe we'll be talking and acting with just our brain?
 This monkey is already playing pong with only his brain.

 Reading brain signals and synthesizing them to text can mean a lot for health use cases where people who lost their speech can restart having conversations with people.